andrewwang247/radix-tree/README.md

 The `Unit_Test` base class is a functor that handles the running and checking of test cases for the `Trie`.
 Each test case inherits from `Unit_Test` and implements its own constructor (initialize `answer`) and `test()` function.
 Each of them is added to a `vector` of `Unit_Test` types.
 Running `benchmark.cpp` executes all unit tests.

 ### Performance Tests

+We also compare performance of `set<string>` and `Trie` under big data inputs.
+The benchmark measures the time it takes for each data structure to complete:

+- Mass insertion of randomly assorted words.
+- Determining the size of various prefix subsets.
+- Finding the range of words with a given prefix.
+- Mass deletion of all words with a given prefix.